zuzka98/timeflow/README.md

 # Docker instructions for DEV

+1) run `build.sh` to build the docker images used in this repo

-1) Generate the cert files and put them in the `/certs` folder, you can use `mkcert` for generating local cert files for `https`
+2) Generate the cert files and put them in the `/certs` folder, you can use `mkcert` for generating local cert files for `https`

-2) Run docker-compose up
+3) Run docker-compose up

 ```bash
 docker-compose -f docker-compose-dev.yaml